chips-blockchain/pangea-poker/tutorial/Tutorial.md

 2. Have CHIPS and LN synced
 3. Run your own player node
 4. Run a dealer node or have someone run a node for you.
 The dealer node facilitates the game and creates a table.
 5. Have access to GUI.
-Can run it locally or access it via https://dev.chips.cash.
+Can run it locally or access it at http://dev.chips.cash.

-https://dev.chips.cash has the latest playable version of the GUI.
+http://dev.chips.cash has the latest playable version of the GUI.

 To enter the game using GUI you will only need to know your own player node IP.

-Both player and dealer node are run by bet.
+Both player and dealer node are run using [bet](https://github.com/chips-blockchain/bet).

-You can setup CHIPS, LN and Bet either [manually]() or using [Docker](https://github.com/chips-blockchain/docker).
+You can setup CHIPS, LN and Bet either [manually](https://github.com/chips-blockchain/bet/blob/master/compile.md) or using [Docker](https://github.com/chips-blockchain/docker).

 ## 1. Dealer node